Joan Vollmer: Biography

 In 1946, Vollmer was admitted to Bellevue Hospital in New York City due to psychotic episodes as a result of excessive amphetamine use.
 After being released, she began calling herself Mrs. William Burroughs despite the fact that Vollmer and Burroughs were never formally married.
 Vollmer and Burroughs had a son, William Burroughs, Jr., in 1947.
 Due to charges of drug abuse, drug distribution and lewd behavior, they relocated several times, moving first to New Waverly, Texas, then to New Orleans, and eventually to Mexico City.
 While living in New Orleans, Burroughs was arrested for heroin possession, during which time police searched Vollmer's home, unearthing letters from Ginsberg discussing a possible shipment of marijuana.
-The resulting criminal charges were grave; upon conviction, Burroughs would have served two to five years in Louisiana's infamous Angola State Prison.
-To avoid prosecution, Burroughs fled to Mexico City.
+The resulting criminal charges were grave; if convicted, Burroughs would have served time in Louisiana's infamous Angola State Prison.
+To avoid prosecution, Burroughs' lawyers negotiated his freedom by supplying the police with the names of his local contacts.
+He was then allowed to flee to Mexico City.
 Once he was settled, Vollmer joined him, along with her children.

 Vollmer was reportedly unhappy in Mexico City.
 Benzedrine, her usual drug of choice, was unavailable, and she wrote to Ginsberg that she was "somewhat drunk from 8:00am on...
 Bill is fine in himself, and so are we jointly.
 The boys are lovely, easy and cheap (3 pesos = 40 cents) but my patience is infinite."
 Ted Morgan describes her in Literary Outlaw as a woman suffering from serious drug and alcohol addictions which had aged her noticeably.
 Her face was swollen; she limped due to a recent bout of polio.
-Herbert Huncke, who had stayed with the couple in Texas, was struck by Burroughs' indifference to Vollmer, stating that Burroughs "didn't like to be annoyed with her too much".
+Herbert Huncke, who had stayed with the couple in Texas, was struck by Burroughs's indifference to Vollmer, stating that Burroughs "didn't like to be annoyed with her too much".
 In a 1980s interview with Ted Morgan, Burroughs described a domestic violence incident which occurred shortly after his arrival in Mexico in January 1950, stating that he "slapped" Vollmer after she threw his heroin in the toilet and recalled how he immediately went out to buy more, stating "What could she do?
 [Go back to Upstate] New York?"
-The same scene was recounted in Burroughs' semi-autobiographical Junkie.
+The same scene was recounted in Burroughs's semi-autobiographical Junkie.

 In August 1950, a petition for divorce was initiated in Mexico by Burroughs, Vollmer, or both.
 (Although their marriage was a common-law marriage, in Mexico it was considered legal.)
 However, the application was later withdrawn by their Mexican attorney.
-The divorce was likely required due to Burroughs' stated desire to take custody of their son upon dissolution.
+The divorce was likely required due to Burroughs's stated desire to take custody of their son upon dissolution.